 “DirecTV operates in a highly competitive video-distribution industry,” Morrow said.
 “With greater scale, we expect a combined DirecTV and Dish will be better able to work with programmers to realize our vision for the future of TV, which is to aggregate, curate, and distribute content tailored to customers’ interests, and to be better positioned to realize operating efficiencies while creating value for customers through additional investment.”

 The agreement is also expected to benefit EchoStar, which also owns Boost Mobile and HughesNet satellite internet, the companies said in the statement.
-With the debt burden reduced by approximately $11.7 billion, EchoStar will have more flexibility to expand its 5G wireless network and develop new satellite-based services.
+With its debt burden reduced by approximately $11.7 billion, EchoStar will have more flexibility to expand its 5G wireless network and develop new satellite-based services.

 “Today’s strategic actions will advance our ability to aggressively compete in the U.S. wireless market.
-Customers of legacy incumbents will be waking up and paying attention to our state-of-the-art network,” EchoStar CEO Hamid Akhavan said in a separate statement “With an improved financial profile and a unique approach, we expect to gain share, drive shareholder value, and provide more options for U.S. wireless consumers.”
+Customers of legacy incumbents will be waking up and paying attention to our state-of-the-art network,” EchoStar CEO Hamid Akhavan said in a separate statement.
+“With an improved financial profile and a unique approach, we expect to gain share, drive shareholder value, and provide more options for U.S. wireless consumers.”

 TPG representatives David Trujillo and John Flynn highlighted the significance of the acquisition, stating that it positions the company “to again provide more choices and better value in an industry currently dominated by large streaming platforms.”